PabioHQ/tracker/README.md

 # 📈 Tracker

 This repository contains the tracking server for analytics for our products.
 It's a single Node.js file, [`index.mjs`](./index.mjs) that runs a [Polka](https://github.com/lukeed/polka) server which sends data to AWS-managed ElasticSearch.
+Apart from provided key-value pairs, it tracks the user's geolocation (from their IP address) and device information (from their user-agent).

 ![Node CI](https://github.com/koj-co/tracker/workflows/Node%20CI/badge.svg)
 [![Dependencies](https://img.shields.io/librariesio/release/npm/koj-tracker)](https://libraries.io/npm/@anandchowdhary%2Fkoj-tracker)